shadeed/rtl-styling/posts/rtl-styling.md

 ![](../../img/text-deco-2.png)

-### 3) Line Break
+### 3. Line Break

-If the CSS has `word-break`, you need to test that since it might *break* the Arabic words.
+If your CSS has the `word-break` property, you’ll need to test it because it might break Arabic words.
 Consider the following:

 ![](../../img/word-break.png)

-The areas with a circle around are broken Arabic words due to the effect of `word-break`.
-In Arabic, there no such thing as breaking words.
-The letters of a word are connected with each other so it's not possible to break a word.
+The circled areas are broken Arabic words due to the effect of `word-break`.
+In Arabic, there is no such thing as word breaks.
+The letters of a word are connected with each other, so it’s not possible to break a word.

-### 4) Words Shortcuts
+### 4. Abbreviations

-In English, it's common to have shortcuts for the week days.
-For example, "Saturday" becomes "Sat".
+In English, it’s common to use abbreviations for, say, the days of the week.
+So, “Saturday” becomes “Sat”.

 ![](../../img/en-shorcuts.png)

-While in Arabic, this not possible at all since a word's letters are meant to be connected.
+In Arabic, this not possible at all because a word’s letters are meant to be connected.

 ![](../../img/ar-shorcuts.png)

 ## Bidirectional Icons

-There are symmetric icons that don't need to be flipped between LTR and RTL layouts.
+Symmetrical icons don’t need to be flipped between LTR and RTL layouts.
 Here are some examples:

 ![](../../img/general-icons.png)

-For some icons, it's important to flip the direction of it so it can be clearly understood by the user.
-That's because the direction of the page is from right to left.
+For some icons, though, it’s important to flip their direction in RTL layouts, so that they can be clearly understood by the user.

 ![](../../img/bidi-icons.png)

-## Flipping a Component
+## Flipping Components
-While working on some components, I need a way to quickly flip a component.
-In the Sketch App, I started copying each component and then flip it with a flip command.
+While working on some components, I need a way to quickly flip them.
+In the Sketch app, I’ll copy a component and then flip it with the “flip” command.
 The same functionality is available in Adobe XD and Figma.

 ![](../../img/sketch-flip.png)

-To see what I mean in action here is a GIF image that shows what I did after flipping the component.
+To see what I mean, here is a GIF showing what I did after flipping a component.

 ![](../../img/sketch-flip.gif)

 ## RTL Design Considerations
-In this section, I'll go through the most commonly used components and show how it should look in RTL mode.
+In this section, I’ll go through the most common components and show how they should look in RTL mode.

 ### Button Icons
-It's common to have a button that opens a menu for more actions.
-In that case, the icon place should be flipped.
+It’s common to have a button with an icon that opens a menu for more actions.
+In this case, the icon’s position should be flipped in the RTL layout.

 ![](../../img/button-icons.png)

 ### Form Inputs
-Some form inputs should remain left-aligned in RTL.
-For example, email and mobile number inputs.
+Some form inputs should remain left-aligned in RTL — for example, email and mobile-number inputs.

 ![](../../img/form-inputs.png)

 ### Breadcrumbs
-The arrows in the breadcrumbs pattern should be flipped, too.
+The arrows in the breadcrumb pattern should be flipped, too.

 ![](../../img/breadcrumbs.png)

 ### Page Header
-A page header component contains a start and end sections.
-Each one of them will be flipped in RTL.
+A page header component contains start and end sections.
+Each one of them should be flipped in RTL.

 ![](../../img/page-header.png)

 ### Tables
-A table should be flipped when in RTL style.
+A table should also be flipped.

 ![](../../img/tables.png)

 ### Tabs
-For a tabs component, the icons are on the left of the label in LTR.
-In RTL, this should be flipped.
+For a tabs component in LTR, the icons would be to the left of the label.
+In RTL, these should be flipped.

 ![](../../img/tabs.png)

 ### Card
-In a horizontal card, the order of the image and content is flipped in RTL.
+For a horizontal card, the order of the image and the text should be flipped in RTL.

 ![](../../img/card.png)

-### Toast
+### Toasts
-As you might expect, close and warning icons are flipped.
+As you might expect, “close” and warning icons should flipped.

 ![](../../img/toasts.png)